nasa/harmony-trajectory-subsetter/README.md

   Trajectory Subsetter within a Harmony service.
 * `tests` - A directory containing unit tests for the Python Harmony service functionality and C++ source code.

-Note also: `VERSION` - A file containing the version for the most recent SDPS release.
-This file is only iterated shortly before merging to the `master` branch, when a tarball will be placed in Nexus (a.k.a.
-Maven) ready for that release.

 ### Harmony service conda environment:

 The Harmony service for the trajectory subsetter runs within a conda